Business rates for 2021/2022

 - One main property and other additional properties providing those additional properties each have a rateable value which does not exceed £2,899.

-An application for Small Business Rate Relief is not required.
-Where a ratepayer meets the eligibility criteria and has not received the relief they should contact the Council.
-Provided the ratepayer continues to satisfy the conditions for relief which apply at the relevant time as regards the property and the ratepayer, they will automatically continue to receive relief in each new valuation period.
+An application for Small Business Rate Relief is not needed.
+If a ratepayer meets the eligibility criteria and has not received the relief they should contact us.
+As long as the ratepayer meets the current conditions to get relief, they will automatically receive relief in each new valuation period.

-Certain changes in circumstances will need to be notified to the local authority by a ratepayer who is in receipt of relief (other changes will be picked up by the local authority).
+Certain changes in circumstances will need to be notified to us by a ratepayer who is in receipt of relief.
 The changes which should be notified are:

 - The ratepayer taking up occupation of an additional property.